-- Develop Southeast energy plan that includes both short-term “band-aids” (PCE to businesses, schools) and long-term solutions (hydro, interties).
+- Maintain the Southeast energy plan that includes both short-term “band-aids” (PCE to businesses, schools) and long-term solutions (hydro, interties).

-- Facilitate AEA activities, as needed, in implementing the Southeast Energy Plan and develop a regional governance model.
+- Facilitate Alaska Energy Authority activities, as needed, in implementing the Southeast Energy Plan and develop a regional governance model.

-- Serve as a resource of information for the membership, public, Legislature and Administration.
+- Serve as a resource of information for the membership, public, state & federal legislatures and administrations.

 Alaska Electric Light and Power Company: Provides information about energy and conservation.